Malton, North Riding of Yorkshire

 The population falling within the Union in 1831 had been 20,951 with parishes and townships ranging in size from Hildenly (population 12) to New Malton (4,173).
 The average expenditure on poor relief for 1834-6 had been £7,406 or 7s.1d. per head of the population.

 The new Malton Union took over the Sheepfoot Hill site and in around 1838 the buildings were enlarged to accommodate 160 inmates.
 The site location and layout are shown on the 1850 map below:

 The main building was a U-shaped structure with a separate parallel range to the south-west.
 Male inmates were housed at the south-east of the site and females at the north-west.

 In 1866, an official inspection criticised the workhouse's ventilation, lighting, water supply, washing facilities, and privies.
 It concluded that a new workhouse was urgently required.
 This never took place, although there were alterations and additions to the buildings in 1893 — male and female infirmaries being erected at the east of the site, and a casual ward block at the west.
 The expanded site layout is shown on the 1926 map below:

-After the official end of the workhouse system in 1930, Malton workhouse briefly became a hospital under its original name of Spring Hall but closed in 1934.
+After Boards of Guardians were abolished in 1930, and the workhouse site was taken over by the County Council, it briefly became a hospital under its original name of Spring Hall, but closed in 1934.
 The casual ward was in use until 1940.